Triple infiltration basin and greenery regeneration in the square of Oblęgorska / Widok Street in Łódź (Poland)

 Potential impacts/benefits:

-• Stimulating water infiltration through the introduction of NBS and thereby augmenting groundwater, rather than storing water on site, which serves another component of the water cycle;
+• Stimulating water infiltration through the introduction of NbS and thereby augmenting groundwater, rather than storing water on site, which serves another component of the water cycle;

 • Increasing the soil's water storage capacity and regulating the climate, by restoring the yard in a way that supports natural soil-forming processes;